ladydroog/ladydroog/README.md

-- 👋 Hi, I’m @ladydroog
+- 👋 Hi, I’m beccintech
 - 👀 I’m interested in ... all things sysadmin, configuring, customizing, automating
 - 🌱 I’m currently learning ...
-ServiceNow and JavaScript
+ServiceNow, JavaScript, CSS, and HTML
 - 💞️ I’m looking to collaborate on ...
 JavaScript beginner projects
 - 📫 How to reach me ...